 text_words <- text %>%

-# convert everything to lower case
+# convert all text to lowercase

 tolower() %>%